 Provider Credentialing: Equipping Yourself

 For health care providers, medical credentialing is the process of getting networked with insurance companies (this is often described as “getting on insurance panels”).

 Medical credentialing is a popular term among health care providers these days, especially among counselors, chiropractors, and even massage therapists who, only a few years ago, were able to run “cash only” practices.
 In contrast, today these providers are finding that patients and clients are demanding that they accept their insurance for payment.
+And if they don’t, then they’ll more than likely take their business elsewhere.
+Because they know they’ll be able to find another health care provider in their area who does accept their insurance.
+So, if you aren’t credentialed with major insurance companies, then you’re essentially turning clients away and the profit that they would bring you.
 Hence, if counselors don’t want to turn potential new patients away, they need to be credentialed with insurance companies.

-Getting credentialed (on insurance panels) involves retrieving and filling out a series of applications with insurance companies, submitting the applications to insurance companies, and then doing a lot of follow up.
+Getting credentialed (or on insurance panels) involves retrieving and filling out a series of applications with insurance companies (which takes upward of 10 hours per panel), submitting the applications to insurance companies, ensuring each has received your application, and then doing a lot of follow up to track the progress of each application.

-While it sounds simple, health providers often describe the process to be “nightmarish” as the application process rarely goes smoothly, and many providers find themselves resubmitting applications, fighting enrollment rejections, and spending a lot of time “on hold” with insurance companies.
-Additionally, many of the panels that you apply to may say that they are full or are not accepting people with your specialty at the time.
-It’s no secret that the process of medical credentialing isn’t something many health care providers look forward to.
+While it seems like there are only a few steps, which sound simple enough to complete, health providers often describe the process to be “nightmarish” as the application process rarely goes smoothly, and many providers find themselves resubmitting applications, fighting enrollment rejections, and spending a whole lot of time “on hold” with insurance companies.
+Additionally, many of the panels that you apply to may say that they are full or are not accepting people with your specialty at this time.
+It’s no secret that the process of medical credentialing isn’t something many health care providers look forward to—in fact, it’s a process that many health care providers dread.

 While medical credentialing will probably never become your favorite pastime, there are a few things you can remember that will make the process easier: